-- A. Secured bank loans are provided by major managers for joint guarantees, please refer to Note 7 for more details. - B. Certain land and buildings are pledged as first priority security for secured bank loans with Cathay United Bank, please refer to Note 8 for more details. - C. Certain land are pledged as first priority security for secured bank loans with E.SUN Commercial Bank, please refer to Note 8 for more details.
+A. Certain land and buildings are pledged as first priority security for secured bank loans with Cathay United Bank, please refer to Note 8 for more details.B.
+Certain land and buildings are pledged as first priority security for secured bank loans with E.SUN Commercial Bank, please refer to Note 8 for more details.